DCC-EX/dcc-ex.github.io/docs/get-started/installer.rst

 **Figure 1** - Installer Window

-There will be a lot of information appearing in the log window which can help us debug things if anything goes wrong.
+There will be a lot of information appearing in the log window, which can help us debug things if anything goes wrong.
 The installer needs to connect online to download the latest packages to support your hardware.
-It will take a few seconds to complete, this is normal.
+It will take a few seconds to complete; this is normal.
 If you have a very slow internet connection it will take longer.

 Choose your options
 -------------------

-In the left side options pane use the dropdown selector boxes choose the following options:
+In the left side options pane, use the dropdown selector boxes to choose the following options:

 .. image:: ../_static/images/installer/inst_options.jpg
    :alt: Options Pane